williamgrosset/teslo/README.md

 Teslo is a TypeScript package for calculating elo rating in multiplayer games.

 > Supports duels, free-for-alls, and team matches.
-Compatible with Node.js and browser environments.
+Compatible with both Node.js and browser environments.

 ### Table of Contents